MetalGuardian/yii2-bash-completion/README.md

 ### Features

 1. It can complete all commands defined in app, for example, `migrate/create` or `asset/compress`
-2. It can complete all options options of the commands, for example, `--migrationPath` or `--interactive`
+2. It can complete all options of the commands, for example, `--migrationPath` or `--interactive`
+3. It shows command params, for example, `name` for `migrate/create` or `configFile` `bundleFile` for `asset/compress`.
+It only shows this params with prefix order, you need type params by yourself

 ### Todo list

-1. Add completion of the command params, for example, `name` for `migrate/create` or `configFile` `bundleFile` for `asset/compress`
+1. Hide already typed command params
 2. Add completion of the specific commands, for example, list of migrations for `migrate/mark` or path for `--migrationPath`